Newtonian (plain ol' inverse square) part

 The mass of planets not ticked as perturbers are "thrown in" to the sun when outside the orbit of that planet.
 (This is a common trick in numerical integration of planetary systems.
 If you're out in the asteroid belt and don't want to include the perturbations of Mercury and Venus, it's a decent approximation -- at least for many purposes -- to simply add their mass in to that of the sun's.)
-The process is a gradual one, to avoid discontinuities: if you are more than 120% of the planet's mean semimajor axis from the sun, the entire mass is thrown in.
+The process is a gradual one, because we want to avoid discontinuities.
+If you are more than 120% of the planet's mean semimajor axis from the sun, the entire mass is thrown in.
 If you're less than 100%, no mass is thrown in.
 In between, we ramp up the mass linearly.
 For details, see the include_thrown_in_planets() function in runge.cpp in the Find_Orb source code.

 If you tick the earth but not the moon, Find_Orb computes the position and mass of the earth-moon barycenter.
 As a result, including the moon as a separate perturber usually doesn't matter all that much, unless you're within a million or so kilometers of the earth/moon system.

 Up to 300 asteroids can be included.
 (These are essentially the largest asteroids, or at least those whose perturbing effects are most noticeable, as described in the BC-405 paper.
-Essentially, Baer and Chesley -- the 'BC' in BC-405 -- determined masses for these 300 objects.)
+Essentially, Baer and Chesley -- the 'BC' in BC-405 -- determined masses and orbits for these 300 objects.)
 Including all 300 asteroids, all the time, can result in very slow integrations.
 Most simply won't matter most of the time, since your object may be several AU from many tiny rocks.
-Editing 'environ.dat' and resetting the BC405_ASTEROIDS and/or ASTEROID_THRESH parameters can help a lot, in the (usual) situationse where you are willing to ignore distant asteroids.
+Editing 'environ.dat' and resetting the BC405_ASTEROIDS and/or ASTEROID_THRESH parameters can help a lot, in the (usual) situations where you are willing to ignore distant asteroids.
 You can click here for more information on asteroid perturbers.

 For points within 0.03 AU of Saturn and Jupiter, the effects of the satellites of each of those planets are included separately.
 (This includes all four Galileans for Jupiter, and Tethys, Dione, Rhea, Titan, and Iapetus for Saturn.)
 Beyond that distance, the masses of these satellites are "thrown in" to their primaries.